 Size & Appearance

 Both the male and the female Sheepadoodle will measure up to 22 inches in height, and they will weigh anywhere between 50 and 80 pounds.
 Of course, the bigger his parents are the bigger the pup.
-But generally, this pup is considered to be a large sized dog.
+But generally, this pup is considered to be a large-sized dog.

 With his fluffy black and white fur, he is said to be the panda lookalike of the canine world.
-Many people want to adopt this breed specifically because of his unique appearance!
+Many people want to adopt this breed specifically because of its unique appearance!
 In most circumstances, he will be a unique blend of both Poodle and Sheepdog, inheriting some physical traits from both parent breeds.